 Director/Screenplay – Brian Taylor, Producers – Chris Lemole, Brian Taylor & Tim Zajaros, Photography – Daniel Pearl, Music – Mr. Bill, Visual Effects Supervisor – Connor Meechan, Visual Effects – Relevant VFX, Special Effects Supervisor – Alex Pilgrim, Makeup Effects Supervisor – Lauren Thomas, Production Design – James C. Wise.
-Production Company – Armory Films/Dovecheck Productions Limited/The Fyzz Facility/XYZ Films
+Production Company – Armory Films/Dovecheck Productions Limited/The Fyzz Facility/XYZ Films.

 Nicolas Cage (Brent Ryan), Selma Blair (Kendall Ryan), Anne Winters (Carly Ryan), Zackary Arthur (Joshua Ryan), Robert Cunningham (Damon Hall), Olivia Crocicchia (Riley), Lance Henriksen (Mel Ryan), Marilyn Dodds Frank (Barbara Ryan), Samantha Lemole (Jenna), Sharon Gee (Sun-yi), Joseph B. Reitman (Homeroom Teacher), Rachel Melvin (Jenna), Bobby Richards (Dan), Edwin Lee Gibson (Mr Hall), Brionne Davis (Tanner Leigh)

 However, there comes that sudden moment where Brian Taylor discovers himself, leaves all of the mad coke fiend twitchiness that fuelled his films with Neveldine/Taylor behind and suddenly starts to make an enjoyable watchable film.
 One of these scenes is the one at the school with a horde of parents menacingly waiting outside the school gates, tearing apart one child who scales the fence, then bursting onto the sports field en masse and attacking their children, including visions of one father suffocating his daughter with a plastic bin liner and another parent impaling their child with a flag marker.

 Mom & Dad soon becomes a rather watchable work.
 One of the more watchable aspects of the film is Nicolas Cage.
-His history with genre material has become rather uneven, especially some of the tatty work he has been taking on of late just for a paycheque – Left Behind (2014), Pay the Ghost (2015) and The Humanity Bureau (2017).
+His history with genre material has become rather uneven, especially some of the tatty work he has been taking on of late just for a paycheque – Left Behind (2014), Pay the Ghost (2015), The Humanity Bureau (2017) and Jiu Jitsu (2020).
 Here he gives one of his demented performances where he lets all stops go – he even manages to turn flashback scenes recounting stories to young Zackary Arthur into something bugged out.
 The highlight of this is a scene in the middle of the film in which he demolishes a pool table with a sledgehammer while ranting about his man cave, his failing hormones and getting middle-aged, which segues into a section of dialogue between he and Selma Blair that surprises you in how much it feels like Brian Taylor has written it as something personal.

 The film’s most sustained scenes come where the children are at siege in the cellar and parents Nicolas Cage and Selma Blair are trying to cut down the door with saws or hooking up the gas to suffocate them.
-Brian Taylor also has a way of using flashbacks to his character’s pasts in ways that blackly contrast the onslaught of violence with the calmness of family life.
-Or where he makes contrast the kids trying to escape with Cage and Blair sitting upstairs and calmly conspiring as though they were reminiscing over their past together.
+Brian Taylor also uses flashbacks to his character’s pasts in ways that blackly contrast the onslaught of violence with the calmness of family life.
+Or where he makes contrast between the kids trying to escape and Cage and Blair sitting upstairs and calmly conspiring as though they were reminiscing over their past together.